Couples Counseling & Marriage Therapy Walnut Creek

 Mutually deciding when to see a therapist is extremely difficult for many reasons.
 Whether it’s pride, embarrassment, or simply the inability to accept that something is wrong, you must communicate with your partner and take the first step.

 Once you and your partner have decided that therapy is right for you, its success ultimately depends on both you and your partner’s motivation and dedication to it.
 Goals will be set by both partners under Caree’s expert guidance.
 As such, and in order to achieve these objectives, each partner must be prepared to acknowledge and understand his or her role in the relationship.
 It is not uncommon for conflict to arise within therapy sessions, but ethical therapists will strive to remain neutral and avoid taking sides

-If you resonate with anything above, or simply just want to find out more information about our couples/marriage therapy sessions, please do not hesitate to contact us.
+If you resonate with anything above, or simply just want to find out more information about our couples/marriage therapy sessions in the Walnut Creek are, please do not hesitate to contact us.